ahmedrizwan/ChronometerPersist/README.md

 ## ChronometerPersist
-A helper class for keeping and maintaining the state of Chronometers.
+A helper library for keeping and maintaining the state of Chronometers.
 Instead of using a service, it maintains the state using SharedPreferences!

 ###How to use?